| Home | Back to Goldfish |

 The celestial standard is as follows:

-- Depth of body to be greater than 1/2 of body length
+- Depth of body to be approximately 50% of body length.

-- Eyes to be protruding upwards from the surface of the head
+- Eyes to be protruding slightly outwards and looking upwards from surface of head.

 Ideal profiles are illustrated below: